mehmetartun/CSEN268-F24/README.md

 Warning:
 The certificate uses the SHA1withRSA signature algorithm which is considered a security risk.
 This algorithm will be disabled in a future update.
 ```
+This SHA-1 is entered into the Android App in Firebase Console.

 ### Implementing the Google SignIn in the Cubit
 In our cubit, we create a function for Google Sign In that gets us the user credentials at Google and using this we can then invoke the `signInWithCredential` method of Firebase Auth to sign the Google User in.
 ```dart